uniquid/developer-wiki/Documents/architecture.md

 ___
 Identity
 --------
-Each Entity has an **Identity** that is determined by possession of the **private key** that is never exposed out of the entity's boundaries .
+Each Entity has an **Identity** that is determined by possession of the **private key** that is never exposed out of the entity's boundaries.
 This Private Key can generate the bitcoin address present in transaction.
 For each transaction the address must be a new one both for the Provider and the User.
 The addresses generation is defined trought the BIP32 standard.

 BIP32
 ---
 The addresses generation is base on BIP Standard.